Skip to main content

 Through the online Bias Incident Report Form, the Bias Support & Education Team (BSET) seeks to collect information on any bias incidents motivated by a person's actual or perceived identity, including, but not limited to race, ethnic background, nationality, sex, sexual orientation, gender identity, gender expression, disability, religious affiliation.

-Regardless, reports directed to the BSET are compiled over the course of each academic year to shape educational trainings and programs geared towards the prevention of future bias incidents.
+Reports directed through the BSET are compiled over the course of each academic year to shape educational trainings and programs geared towards the prevention of future bias incidents.

 What We Do: